 Language Arts is the premiere journal for the teaching of language arts, focusing primarily on issues concerning children of preschool through middle school age.
 This peer-reviewed publication draws a diverse readership of teachers, researchers, teacher educators, policymakers, administrators, and all those with an interest in language, literacy, literature, and culture.
 We welcome the submission of high-quality contributions on language arts teaching and learning, broadly defined and enacted across a range of contexts.

-Scroll to the bottom of this page for information on submitting books for review.
+See Book Review Information below for information on submitting books for review.

 Wanda Brooks (Temple University), Jonda C. McNair (Clemson University), and Kelly Wissman (University at Albany).
 Please direct questions for this team to firstname.lastname@example.org.